crptk/Image2Biomass/README.md

 * **Edrees (crptk)**
 * **Eshan**

-These were part of a competition-style workflow to see who could produce the best Kaggle score.
+These were part of our competition-style workflow to see who could produce the best Kaggle score (while helping each other out).
 The best-performing model became the “official” version.

 ---